mikeal/jaws/README.md

 That would be how you could require that the HTTP methods `PUT` and `POST` were used and if not a proper HTTP error would be returned.

-You can also add `conditions` to routes, code that will be executed before the handler and needs to return a true object.
+You can also add `conditions` to routes, code that will be executed before the handler and is required for that route.
+All conditions fire at once and are not ordered or sequential.

 ```javascript
 app.route('/me', function (req, res) {